Bayesian Modeling for Aggregated Relational Data: A Unified Perspective: Bayesian Models for ARD

-Notably, this does not allow for an interaction effect, where we might observe different propensities across subgroups.
-Using the example in \citet{zheng_how_2006}, the probability that a reader of this journal knows someone who is in prison is likely different than the probability that an individual without a high school degree knows someone who is in prison.
+Notably, this does not allow for an interaction effect, where we might observe different propensities across subgroups {as there is no term which depends on both the node $i$ and the subpopulation $k$.} Using the example in \citet{zheng_how_2006}, the probability that a reader of this journal knows someone who is in prison is likely different than the probability that an individual without a high school degree knows someone who is in prison, {but that is not possible in this model, if they have the same degree.
+An interaction effect is required to introduce this additional flexibility.}